deetly/docs/_sources/intro.md

 Introduction
 ============================

-deetly makes it easy to create and share data stories directly from jupyter notebooks
+Deetly is dedicated to making creating and sharing data stories simple

-deetly lets you use popular data visualization librararies like Plotly, Vega, DeckGl, Cytoscape or Graphviz in combination with Markdown, tables, images and PDFs
+Deetly lets you create data stories in notebooks using data visualization librararies like Plotly, Vega, DeckGl, Cytoscape or Graphviz in combination with Markdown, tables, images and PDFs

-## Installation
+### Installation

 pip install deetly

-## Storytelling
+### Inspiration

+[The Pudding](https://pudding.cool).
+A digital publication that explains ideas debated in culture with visual essays

-Ira Glass on storytelling: https://www.youtube.com/watch?v=f6ezU57J8YI
+Ira Glass on storytelling: [Youtube](https://www.youtube.com/watch?v=f6ezU57J8YI)